Sudanese civilians killed and shot at as they flee Darfur city by foot

 By Nafisa Eltahir, Maggie Michael and Khalid Abdelaziz

-CAIRO, June 20 (Reuters) - Surging numbers of Sudanese civilians fleeing El Geneina, a city in Darfur hit by repeated militia attacks, have been killed or shot at as they have tried to escape by foot to Chad since mid-last week, witnesses say.
+CAIRO, June 20 (Reuters) - An increasing number of Sudanese civilians fleeing El Geneina, a city in Darfur hit by repeated militia attacks, have been killed or shot at as they tried to escape by foot to Chad since last week, witnesses said.

-The violence in El Geneina over the past two months has been driven by militias from Arab nomadic tribes along with members of the Rapid Support Forces (RSF), a military faction engaged in a power struggle with Sudan's army in the capital Khartoum, witnesses and activists say.
+The violence in El Geneina over the past two months has been driven by militias from Arab nomadic tribes along with members of the Rapid Support Forces (RSF), a military faction engaged in a power struggle with Sudan's army in the capital, Khartoum, witnesses and activists said.

 A large number of people tried to seek protection near the army headquarters in El Geneina on June 14, but were blocked, said Ibrahim, a resident who made it to the Chadian town of Adre, about 27 km (17 miles) from El Geneina.

-"All of a sudden the militias came out and sprayed people with gunfire," he told Reuters by phone, asking to use only his first name.
+"All of a sudden the militias came out and sprayed people with gunfire," he said by phone, asking to use only his first name.
 "We got surprised by thousands of people running back.
 People were killed, they were trampled."

 Reuters spoke to three witnesses who sustained gunshot wounds as they tried to flee El Geneina and to more than a dozen witnesses who said they had seen violence on the route from the city.
-It was not clear how many people had been killed in recent days leaving.
+It was not clear how many people had been killed in recent days.

 "It was a collective decision of the people of El Geneina to leave", one resident told MSF from Chad.
 "Most of them fled on foot heading northeast of El Geneina but many of them were killed on this route."

-The decision to flee El Geneina came after the state governor of West Darfur was killed on June 14, hours after he accused the RSF and allied militias of "genocide" in a TV interview, said Ibrahim.
+People decided to flee when the state governor of West Darfur was killed on June 14, hours after he accused the RSF and allied militias of "genocide" in a TV interview, said Ibrahim.

-The war that erupted in April has uprooted some 2.2 million people, according to U.N. data, mainly from the capital and from Darfur, which was already suffering from two decades of conflict and mass displacement.
-Over 500,000 have crossed into neighbouring countries, including more than 115,000 who have fled Darfur for Chad, the data says.
+The war that erupted in April has uprooted more than 2.5 million people, according to U.N. estimates, mainly from the capital and from Darfur, which was already suffering from two decades of conflict and mass displacement.
+Nearly 600,000 have crossed into neighbouring countries, including more than 155,000 who have fled Darfur for Chad.

-A 72-hour ceasefire brokered by Saudi Arabia and the U.S., due to expire early on Wednesday morning, has brought a lull in fighting in Khartoum though residents report that looting has spread.
+A 72-hour ceasefire, brokered by Saudi Arabia and the U.S., due to expire early on Wednesday morning, has brought a lull in fighting in Khartoum though residents report looting has spread and the army said the RSF had caused a huge fire at the intelligence headquarters late on Tuesday.

+The United States will give about $172 million in additional humanitarian assistance for Sudan and neighbouring countries, Secretary of State Antony Blinken said.
+International donors have made total pledges of close to $1.5 billion for Sudan and the surrounding region.

-Unrest in Darfur has escalated and taken on a more overtly ethnic nature as war in the capital has intensified, with assailants targeting non-Arab residents by their skin colour, witnesses said.
+The violence in Darfur has increased and taken on a more overtly ethnic nature, with assailants targeting non-Arab residents by their skin colour, witnesses said.

 More than 300,000 people were killed and 2.5 million displaced, according to U.N. estimates.